louetadelie1/benchmark_phys/README.md

-NEED TO LOAD ANACONDA/3/2020.2 ON PHYS CLUSTER PRIOR TO USING LIB
+NEED TO LOAD ANACONDA/3/2020.2 ON PHYS CLUSTER PRIOR TO USING LIB Need to login to cluster with -o ServerAliveINterval=300 login@mpi because when terminal disconnects from cluster, process stops (wip).

 If you download all the code on personal comp (best method) Execute the following: